 The fantastic team of Fullpower Scientists, using the AI-powered Sleeptracker® platform to analyze several millions of nights of sleep from millions of individuals worldwide, dating all the way back to 2011 found that:

 – 23% of sleepers are Owls (perform best in the evening)

 – 28% Larks (perform best in the morning)

 – 49% are pretty much able to perform in the morning, or the evening either way

 Morning vs Evening Person: Lark vs Owl

 A team led by Daniel Katzenberg at Stanford University looked at 410 randomly selected adults to assess their tendencies as morning Larks or night Owls.
-Among other things they took blood samples and looked at the gene named “Clock.”
-They concluded that the Larks bio clock was up to one hour ahead on the average to the one of the Owls. https://www.ncbi.nlm.nih.gov/pubmed/9779516
+Among other things, they took blood samples and looked at the gene named “Clock.”
+They concluded that the Larks bio clock was up to one hour ahead on average of one of the Owls. https://www.ncbi.nlm.nih.gov/pubmed/9779516

-It seems that the world population is made out of one quarter of Night Owls and one quarter of Morning Larks.
+It seems that the world population is made out of one-quarter of Night Owls and one-quarter of Morning Larks.
 The remaining half of the population seems to perform equally well at sunrise or sunset.
-The challenge is that our modern society tends to force everyone to a schedule inherited from the early days of the industrial revolution.
-This in turn means that there is about 25% of the population that may not perform optimally on a recommended “modern schedule.”
-You can think of it as lefties being forced to be right handed.
+The challenge is that our modern society tends to force everyone to a schedule inherited from the early days of the Industrial Revolution.
+This in turn means that there is about 25% of the population may not perform optimally on a recommended “modern schedule.”
+You can think of it as lefties being forced to be right-handed.
 Although as humans we can adapt to being ambidextrous, it’s not comfortable.
-If Kelly Slater were forced to be goofy footed, would he still be the greatest surfer? https://www.surfertoday.com/surfing/7527-the-best-goofy-footers-of-all-time
+If Kelly Slater were forced to be goofy-footed, would he still be the greatest surfer? https://www.surfertoday.com/surfing/7527-the-best-goofy-footers-of-all-time

 Can you change an Owl into a Lark?